magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/Completions_AddNew.png)

 <div class="note info">
 In the property editor, the settings for the Fishbones group becomes available when a fishbone group is created.
-These properties are only used for the export, see below.
 </div>

 ### Fishbone Subs Definition